 University Student Judiciary Home

 The University Student Judiciary (USJ) is one of Maryland's premier student governance organizations, whose members help the campus community by educating students about and holding students accountable to the policies of the University of Maryland.
 The policies include the Code of Academic Integrity, the Code of Student Conduct, and Residence Hall Rules of the Department of Resident Life.
-The members of USJ also are responsible for promoting integrity, character, and ethics within the campus community.
+The members of USJ also are responsible for promoting character, ethics, and integrity within the campus community.

 Members of USJ are expected to be honest, fair, and to act with integrity and to be role models on campus.
 Ten principles guide the work of USJ.